 The guard didn’t reach for her shawl, however.
 He just nudged her with his truncheon.
 “Hey,” he said.
 “Move.
 No begging on this corner.”

 He didn’t offer an explanation.
 They never did.
 There were apparently rules about where beggars could sit and where they couldn’t, but nobody took thought to explain such things to the actual beggars.
-Laws and such were things of lords and Gods, not the lowly.
+Laws were things of lords and Gods, not the lowly.

 I’m already thinking about lords as if they were some other group.
-Removed from myself.

 Vivenna rose, head bowed, and felt a moment of nausea and dizziness.
 She rested against the side of the building, and the guard nudged her again, prompting her to shuffle away.

 Lords and gods.
 Could a person really forget in such a short time that she was a princess?
-With the hunger, the fatigue, the dirt, and the bruises, she wasn’t really all that surprised to sense the changes inside of her.
+Yet, with the hunger, the fatigue, the dirt, and the bruises, she wasn’t really all that surprised to sense the changes inside of her.

 She bowed her head and moved along with the crowd, though most of them kept their distance from her.
 Ironic that, now that she didn’t care about the crowds, they would leave her space.
 She didn’t want to think about how she probably smelled--though more than the scent, it was the fear of being robbed that probably kept the others away.
 They needn’t have worried.
 She wasn’t skilled enough to cut purses or pick pockets, and she couldn’t afford to get caught, for that would lead to her being arrested.

 She’d stopped worrying about the morality of stealing days ago.
 Such a quick change.
-She hadn’t been so naive to assume that she wouldn’t steel if without food, but she’d assumed that it would take her at least a few months to reach that state.
+Before, she hadn’t been so naive to assume that she wouldn’t steel if she were denined food--but she’d assumed that it would take her at least a few months to reach that state.

 She didn’t head to another corner, but instead shuffled out of the crowds, making her way back into the highlands--the Idrian slums.
 Here, she’d gained some small measure of acceptance.
 In other slums, she’d been threatened with beatings or worse.
-At least here, she was considered kind of one of them.
-None knew that she was the princess, of course--after that first man, nobody had recognized her.
-However, her accent and her ability to speak of the highlands had earned her some small acceptance.
+At least here, she was considered one of them.
+None knew that she was the princess--after that first man, nobody had recognized her.
+However, her accent and her ability to speak of the highlands had earned her a place.

-She began to search out a place to spend the night.
+She began to search out a location to spend the night.
 That was one of the reasons she’d decided not to continue begging for the evening.
 It was a profitable time, true, but she was just so tired.
 She wanted a good place to sleep tonight.
 She wouldn’t have thought that it would make much difference which alleyway one huddled in, but it did.
 Some were warmer than others, and some had better cover from the rain.
 Some were in safer sections.
-She was beginning to learn these things, as well as who to avoid making mad.
+She was beginning to learn these things, as well as who to avoid making people mad.

 In her case, that last group included pretty much everyone--including the urchins.
 They were all above her in the pecking order.
-She’d learned the first day she’d tried to bring a coin back to save, that she’d need to save her money some other way.
+She’d learned that second first day.
+She’d tried to bring back a coin from selling her hair, intending to save it for a chance at leaving the city.
 She wasn’t certain how the urchins had known that she’d saved a coin, but she’d gotten her first beating that day.
 She didn’t intend to get another.